How Mariah Carey's All I Want for Christmas Has Become the Modern Holiday Classic Gift That Keeps on Giving

 “All I Want for Christmas” can also attribute some of its dominance during the holiday season to its inclusion in the film, Love, Actually.
 In the film, Sam, a young boy who plays the drums for a school performance of the song harbors a crush on his classmate, Joanna, who is singing lead; the song plays a significant role to this plotline, which helps open and close the film.
 Jocelyn Neal, a professor of music at UNC Chapel Hill, points to how both the song and movie have solidified their places in the holiday canon.

 “It’s important to consider the use of it in the Christmas movie Love, Actually, which came out less than 10 years after the song was released,” Neal tells TIME.
 “Love, Actually has become for many middle-class Americans, a sort of holiday ritual to watch that movie, it’s in continuous holiday replay and so you have this song that was by this enormously successful pop star in the ‘90s, it has enough rhythm and blues in it to have that edgy sound for a 1990s to mid-’90s hit, and then a little less than a decade later, it’s going to get this boost by being in this now-classic Christmas movie as a key plot point, so it gets new life through that.
-There also just aren’t other recordings or original Christmas songs that sound modern but trigger that nostalgic elements.
+There also just aren’t other recordings [is “of” accurate here?] original Christmas songs that sound modern but trigger that nostalgic elements.
 There aren’t a lot of other competitors when you line up those factors.”

 Why Mariah Carey Is the Undisputed Queen of Christmas: Festive, Festive, Festive